-- Adaptations - costly actions that can reduce damages from climate change. - Net cost to society = cost of adaptation - + cost of the remaining damages - People will take some actions on their own: - Up to the point where they find it worthwhile. - No guarantee that it will be sufficient. - Some responses require government involvement: - large-scale actions or actions with shared benefits.
+- Human adaptations are costly actions that can reduce damages from climate change. - The net cost to society is the cost of adaptation plus the cost of the remaining damages. - People will take some actions on their own, up to the point where they find it worthwhile. - Some responses require government involvement: largescale actions or actions with shared benefits. - Adaptation is already underway.